(406) 404-1600

 • BIB 6300Independent Studies

 BIB 6300 provides students with the opportunity to work with a faculty member on a particular topic of biblical studies or biblical theology that is either not covered or not covered in-depth in the other BIB courses.
-To register for this course, students must receive approval from their advisor and from the academic provost.
+To register for this course, students must fill out the online form, and receive approval from their advisor and from the academic provost.
 (3 credit hours)

 • BIB 7301Advanced Biblical Studies